almik7078j/notes/README.md

 # 2023-12-28
 - Today's programming wisdom is to embrace the principle of simplicity.
 Always strive to write clean, readable, and maintainable code.
 Remember that code is read more often than it is written, so prioritize clarity and conciseness over cleverness.
 Refactor early and often to keep complexity under control.
 Additionally, understand that debugging is an integral part of programming.
 When encountering bugs, approach them with patience and perseverance, and remember that every bug you encounter is an opportunity to improve your understanding of the system.
 Lastly, continuous learning is vital in the ever-evolving world of programming.
 Keep yourself updated with new technologies, best practices, and always be open to learning from others.

+# 2023-12-29
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
+Always strive to write code that is easy to read and understand, not just for others, but also for your future self."

+In essence, remember that programming is not just about making the machine understand your instructions, but also about making it easy for humans to comprehend and work with those instructions.
+Complexity should be avoided unless it is absolutely necessary, and even then, it should be encapsulated and hidden behind simple interfaces.
+This approach will not only make your code more resilient to bugs and easier to modify, but it will also enhance your productivity and reduce headaches in the long run.